-Volvo's Blind Spot Information System is a $900 option that includes front and rear parking sensors as well as cross-traffic alert.
+Volvo’s Blind Spot Information System is a $900 option that includes front and rear parking sensors as well as cross-traffic and lane departure alert.

 Integrated dual-stage booster seats in the two outboard seating positions are a $300 upgrade in the V60.
 These booster seats pop up into two different settings to accommodate children ranging from 30 to 80 pounds.
 Seat belt buckles that are on stable bases should make buckling up easy for little ones in boosters with limited dexterity.

 Installing child-safety seats using the lower Latch anchors, however, still has not improved in this new Volvo.
 The anchors are deep within the seat bight, making them difficult to access, particularly if your car seat doesn’t come equipped with a rigid Latch connector system.
 This is something I’ve been baffled by during my 10 years in this industry.
 Volvo is synonymous with family safety, and the company was a pioneer in Latch adoption, yet ease of accessibility to the lower anchors is consistently overlooked.

 See all the standard safety features listed here.